Chintanpatel24/Prexec/README.md

 python3 Prexec.py

 ```
-- Everything is a commend based !!
+- Everything is a command based !!
 - Main Menu
 <img src="images/use.png">